-Advisor Summary: MoneyGuidePro’s market share dropped from 33% to roughly 23% between 2024 and 2026, according to T3/Inside Information survey data.
-Advisors are leaving primarily due to stagnant development, a buggy 2023 upgrade, and declining satisfaction scores (7.67/10, lowest among major platforms).
-If you are considering a switch, the main alternatives are RightCapital (fastest-growing, best value), eMoney (deepest comprehensive planning), and specialized tools like Income Lab for retirement distribution.
+Advisor Summary: MoneyGuidePro’s market share dropped from 33% in 2024 to 24.23% in 2026, according to T3/Inside Information survey data, and in 2026 it lost the #1 position it had held for 17 consecutive years.
+Advisors are leaving primarily due to stagnant development, a buggy 2023 upgrade, and declining satisfaction scores (7.62/10, lowest among major platforms).
+If you are considering a switch, the main alternatives are RightCapital (fastest-growing, best value), eMoney (deepest comprehensive planning), and Income Lab (a full retirement planning platform and the primary pick for retirement-focused practices).
 This guide covers the reasons advisors leave, what to evaluate in a replacement, a comparison of the leading alternatives, and a step-by-step migration checklist.

-Two years ago, MoneyGuidePro held 33% market share in financial planning software.
-Today, it holds roughly 23%.
-That is a 10-point drop in a market where share changes of 2-3 points per year are considered dramatic.
+In 2024, MoneyGuidePro held 33% market share in financial planning software.
+In the 2026 T3 survey, it holds 24.23%, and its 17-year run as the #1 planning platform is over.
+That is a nearly 9-point drop in two years, in a market where share changes of 2-3 points per year are considered dramatic.

 Something is happening, and if you are reading this, you are probably part of it.